What Does an Older Adult Law Attorney Do?

 - How long have you been practicing law?

-- What percentage of your time is devoted to elder law?
+- What percentage of your time is devoted to older adult law?

-- Do you have a particular emphasis on a certain area within elder law?
+- Do you particularly emphasize a certain area within older adult law?

 - What information should I prepare for our first meeting?

 How To Find an Older Adult Law Attorney